 How to Try It

-We swear it doesn’t taste as swampy as it looks.
-Chlorophyll is nontoxic and the risk of overdoing it is very low—meaning you’d have to consume a lot of the green stuff.
+You don’t need to pay £5 a shot for the trendy versions sold in stores.
+Instead, buy a big bottle like the one above, and add about 30 drops to a large glass of water.
+We swear it doesn’t taste as swampy as it looks; this one tastes like mint.
+Chlorophyll is nontoxic, and the risk of overdoing it is very low—meaning you’d have to consume a lot of the green stuff.
 Even then, the worst that will happen is some stomach cramps.

 Have you tried chlorophyll water?
 Tell us in the comments!